Jericho

 Jericho's economy and identity are rooted in the outback pastoral industry — sheep and cattle grazing have driven the district for over a century.
 The Capricorn Highway passes through the town, linking it to Longreach in the west and Emerald and Rockhampton to the east.
 Facilities in town are limited, with residents accessing more extensive services in Longreach or Barcaldine.
 Jericho holds quiet historical significance as one of the stopping points along the iconic central Queensland rail corridor, and the wider region offers authentic outback experiences for travellers passing through.

-Jericho falls under postcode 4728 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gregory electorate.
+Jericho falls under postcode 4728 and is governed by the Barcaldine Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Gregory electorate.

 Location